scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - **On-path** (Case 5): In the case where the source's up segment contains the destination AS or the destination's down segment contains the source AS, a single segment is sufficient to construct a forwarding path.
 Again, no core AS is on the final path.

 ## Path Authorization

 The SCION data plane provides *path authorization*.
 This property ensures that data packets always traverse the network using path segments that were explicitly authorized by the respective ASes and prevents endpoints from constructing unauthorized paths or paths containing loops.
 SCION uses symmetric cryptography in the form of Message Authentication Codes (MACs) to authenticate the information encoded in Hop Fields and such MACs are verified by routers at forwarding.
 For a detailed specification, see [](#path-auth).

 # SCION Header Specification {#header}

-This section provides a detailed specification of the SCION packet header.
-SCION also supports extension headers, which are additionally described.

-## SCION Packet Header Format {#format}

-The SCION packet header is composed of a common header, an address header, a path header, and an OPTIONAL extension header, see {{figure-2}} below.
+The SCION packet header is aligned to 4 bytes.
+It is composed of a common header, an address header, a path header, and an OPTIONAL extension header, see {{figure-2}} below.

 ~~~~
 +--------------------------------------------------------+